uniquing/API-Connection/README.md

 # API-Connection

-Try to do some data analysis from opensource, may be turn into dataframe or dashboard.
+Try to do some data analysis from opensource, maybe turn into dataframe or dashboard.